Antonio Cottone

-Antonio Cottone ([anˈtɔːnjo kotˈtoːne]; 1904/1905 – August 22, 1956) was a member of the Sicilian Mafia in his hometown Villabate in the province of Palermo, Sicily.
+Antonio Cottone ([anˈtɔːnjo kotˈtoːne]; 1904/1905 – 22 August 1956) was a member of the Sicilian Mafia in his hometown Villabate in the province of Palermo, Sicily.
 He was known as 'U Patre Nostru (Our Heavenly Father) due to his alleged generosity.
 The Cottone clan was a historical Mafia family.
 They were mentioned in 1937 as the Mafia bosses of Villabate by Melchiorre Allegra, a mafioso physician who became an informant when he was arrested.

 Influential Mafia boss

 Antonio Nino Cottone had worked for the Profaci brothers in New York City and was deported back to Sicily.
 He became the boss of Villabate where the Profaci family originated.
 Cottone was not only influential in his own town but in Palermo as well.
 After the Allied invasion of Sicily during World War II (Operation Husky), Cottone was made mayor of Villabate by the Allied Military Government of Occupied Territories (AMGOT) who looked for anti-fascist notables to replace fascist authorities.
 Local townspeople remember that when Cottone made his walk along Villabate’s main street every morning and every afternoon he was “revered and honoured by many citizens that almost prostrated themselves at his feet.”

 A onetime butcher who prospered mightily during the U.S. occupation of Sicily, Nino Cottone was respected for his wealth and for his excellent connections in the Christian Democrat party (DC—Democrazia Cristiana).
-The foundation of Nino's respectability was the fact that he was a boss of the "Mafia of the Gardens"—the section of Cosa Nostra that "protects" Palermo's fruit market men and citrus growers.
+The foundation of Nino's respectability was that he was a boss of the "Mafia of the Gardens"—the section of Cosa Nostra that "protects" Palermo's fruit market men and citrus growers.
 Cottone also ran the meat supply to Palermo's wholesale market and got his meat from cattle thief Luciano Leggio from Corleone, who he introduced on the Palermo market.
 Cottone also mediated the peace in the violent vendetta within the Greco Mafia clan between the factions of Ciaculli and Croceverde Giardini.
 The daughter of Nino Cottone, Maria Cottone, married Salvatore "The Senator" Greco.